ssaniva/cs594-spring-2015/exams/exam4.md

 ## Frequently Asked Questions (FAQ)

+> I am using "matplotlib.pyplot" bar graph.

+Hmm, take a look at [hist.py](https://github.com/csula/cs594-spring-2015/blob/master/recipes/team-00/hist.py)  Most of what you need is there for histogram.

+> Since we are displaying 100 words, the words are overlapping on graph.
+On zooming in, one can see specific x axis labels.

+Yes!
+This question, although simple to accomplish, is geared to toward seeing how students solve an obviously challenging visualization problem.
+I'd like to see how students address this challenge.
+Note: submitting overlapping text will not result in full credit, i.e. ugly graphs not permitted.

+> I just wanted some clarification on question number 2.
+Is the histogram is supposed to show the frequency of a certain word count, or the probability of that word count.
+Also what should the range be for the data, should there be an bar for every word count or a range say 40-50?

+I read question 2 as followed:  1.
+Find out how many 100 most frequently occuring words, 2. do a histogram (frequency count) plot of each of the words.

+> Do you want us to embed the stop words in our code or read them into a list from a txt file.

+Have it read from a file in the same directory call `stopwords.txt`

 > What is a `unique word`?

 A `unique word` is a word that occurs only once in the text.
 For example, body of text is `the green dog is bigger than the blue dog`, the unique words are: `green`, `is`, `than`, and `blue`.
 However, given that `is` and `than` are `stop words`, therefore we do not count them.
 So the unique words are really: `green` and `blue`.